backdrop-contrib/parsedown_filter/README.md

 # Parsedown filter

 Provides basic and optionally extra markdown filter integration for Backdrop input formats.
-Filter based on https://parsedown.org markdown parser with Markdown Extra support.
+Filter based on [Parsedown](https://parsedown.org) markdown parser with Markdown Extra support.

-**Important note about running Markdown with other input filters**
+**Important note about running Parsedown filter with other input filters**

 Parsedown filter may conflict with other input filters, depending on the order in which filters are configured to apply.
-If using Parsedown Filter produces unexpected markup when configured with other filters, experimenting with the the order of those filters will likely resolve the issue.
+If using Parsedown filter produces unexpected markup when configured with other filters, experimenting with the the order of those filters will likely resolve the issue.